 Additionally, clerks transmit teletypes to other law enforcement agencies in order to provide immediate and crucial information regarding crimes and missing persons to several law enforcement agencies at one time.

-The records bureau is open from 7am to 8pm., Monday - Friday and 8am to 5pm, Saturday and Sunday.
+The records bureau is open from 7 a.m. to 8 p.m., Monday thorugh Friday and 8 a.m. to 5 p.m., Saturday and Sunday.
 Clerks work the front counter, responding to requests for information and assistance, which includes release of police reports.
 Other assistance includes the release of vehicles and the issuance of parking permits that are required in various locations of the city.

 Bilingual Live Scan Fingerprinting Service